InsertDisc/pattrmm-develop/README.md

 PATTRMM (Plex Assistant To The Regional Meta Manager) is a python script that automates a 'Returning Soon' Trakt list in chronological order by date and matching metadata and overlay file for use in Plex Meta Manager.
 Extensions have been added to further PATTRMM's capabilities.

+NOTE !! : The latest update changes the *-returning-soon.yml to *-returning-soon-metadata.yml.
+Make sure to update your pmm config file with the new filename if you've updated your script.
+If you want to use the new alignment options then you will also need to delete your old 'pattrmm/preferences/' template files.

 Requirements:
     Trakt MUST be setup in your PMM installation to post 'returning soon' series and various 'extensions' to.
     This is also what the *-returning-soon.yml and *-in-history.yml files will pull from.